 Make the Cream Cheese Filling

-- Mix in the rest of the ingredients, and use a spatula to scrape the sides and bottom of the bowl.
+- Blend in Sour Cream and Vanilla Extract: Mix in the sour cream and vanilla extract on low speed until smooth.
+Use a spatula to ensure a homogenous mixture by scraping the sides and bottom of the bowl.

 Bake the Cheesecake and Refrigerate